-Both being woodwind players, the 'Thomas' sisters, Alison (oboe) and Gill (clarinet), now Alison Cooper and Gill Horton, set up Wind Plus as a partnership in September 1989.
+The 'Thomas' sisters, Alison Cooper (oboe) and Gill Horton (clarinet), set up Wind Plus as a partnership in September 1989.

 Alison had just gained her Diploma in Woodwind Musical Instrument Making and Repair, having finished a three year course at Newark Technical College, Nottinghamshire, as it was then called.
 She was keen to set up her own woodwind repair business.